How can I find out the outcome of my application?

 How many students do you accept each year?

 Although this depends on the volumes of applications we receive, the Department typically recruits between 45 and 55 PhD students each year.
+In addition, a number of students between 5 and 15 are accepted yearly into our CDTs.
 All qualified applicants are considered.

 How many get a College Scholarship each year?